avinayak/avinayak.github.io/_posts/2019-12-21-clustering-unicode-glyphs.md

 ![](/uploads/wwwture.PNG)

 Now, I regenerated the dataset with the missing file indices removed.
+Also, we're only going to work with Plane0 of Unicode, so only characters from 0-65535.

 ## Clustering

+I fed the dataset to the algorithm,